Splus-PhuongHV2/CICD-Application/README.md

 # CICD-Application
-Learn to setup CI/CD for the project
+Learn to setup CI/CD for the project!